 He did come to the Cathedral with us, but he had more than half spoilt this last Sunday.
-Did he value her for what was best in her, or was her influence raising him?
+Did he value her for what was best in her,

-CHAPTER XXVI-C. MORBUS, ESQ.
+CHAPTER XXVI--C. MORBUS, ESQ.

 'Forgot were hatred, wrongs, and fears, The plaintive voice alone she hears, Sees but the dying man.'